Surgical treatment for endometriosis is used in various situations. It is used for both diagnosis as well as for treatment.

 Removal of endometriosis and division of scar tissue can be expected to improve the pain symptoms.
 The success of surgery in improving sub-fertility is related to the severity of the disease in the first place.

-There are many women who are driven to the drastic measure of having a hysterectomy in the hope that it will rid them of Endometriosis.
-This extreme step does not solve their problem.
+Due to severe endometriosis, many women are driven to the measure of having a hysterectomy in the hope that it will rid them of Endometriosis.
+Unfortunately this action does not always solve the problem.
 Please read the Hysterectomy page HERE and see the testimonials from other sufferers.

 This form of treatment involves combining surgery and drug therapy.
 An example is when Danazol is taken for 6 weeks prior to an operation to shrink the endometrial growths, with the aim to make surgical removal much easier.